andfinally/dmg-read-more/plugins/dmg-read-more/readme.txt

 1. Upload the [plugin zip file](./dmg-read-more.zip) to your WordPress site.
 2. Activate the plugin on the plugins page in WordPress admin.
 3. Create or edit a post and search for `dmg/read-more` in the block picker.
 4. Insert the block in the post.
+By default, you'll see a list of the latest published posts in the block settings.
-Now use the input in the block settings to search for another post.
+5. Use the input in the block settings to search for another post.
 You can search by post ID as well as search string.
+If you uncheck the "Search last two years only" checkbox, you can search for older posts.
+Use the pagination buttons to page through the results.
-5. When you select a post in the search results, it will be set to be displayed in the parent post with a "Read More" label.
+6. When you click on a post in the search results, it will be set to be displayed in the parent post with a "Read More" label.
-6. A WP-CLI command allows you to find posts which contain this block.
+7. A WP-CLI command allows you to find posts which contain this block.
 You can pass `date-after` and `date-before` parameters.
 Without these, it will search posts published in the last 30 days.
 Example command: `wp-env run cli wp dmg-read-more search --date-after=2020-01-01`.

 == Changelog ==